-The new Bitsgap “Trailing” function allows trading bot levels to be moved automatically if the price of the cryptocurrency increases and crosses the upper threshold.
+All new Bitsgap “Trailing” function allows trading bot to move levels automatically if the price of the cryptocurrency increases and crosses the upper threshold.
 This will allow you to increase the profitability of the bot by following the price action above your original parameters.
 The operating principles of this new option are explained below.

 The standard Bitsgap Trading bot utilizes the grid strategy trading when the platform automatically buys and sells cryptocurrency within a fixed price range inside the user-defined Upper and Lower Limit.